ARMmbed/icetea/doc/tc_api.md

 This merge is done at the start of the test case.

+**NOTE**: If the object that is read from an environment configuration file contains duplicate keys, Icetea will fail and exit.

 ## Multiple cases sharing setup and teardown
 Icetea contains a decorator called test_case which can be used